What is freelance writing?

 - No technical knowledge necessary

 - Can take time to find regular clients

 Freelancing writing is not a job for every writer, but it’s a great way to earn a passive income.

 If you are already blogging, you might want to consider monetizing your blog to earn more passive income.

 But for many writers, the technical side of managing an income-producing blog is not an easy skill to learn.

-Learning how to use WordPress, HTML, CSS, function coding and maintaining site security issues are all too much.
+Learning how to use WordPress, HTML, CSS, function coding, and maintaining site security issues can take a long time to master.

 If this is the case for you, then yes, freelance writing could be an ideal way for you to earn an income from your writing.

-But like any new venture or small business, be prepared to be patient at the beginning and accept that it will take a little time for you to find your feet.
+But like any new venture or small business, be prepared to be patient at the beginning and accept that it will take a little time for you to find your feet and high-paying assignments.